 Check regularly that your institution's program and course entries are up to date and still relevant.
 An entry that has not been checked for two years will be temporarily hidden from the Study Catalogue until it has been updated with fresh information or verified, confirming that the entry is still valid.

-Contact the Secretariat (email@example.com) to request access to the full list of your institution's Study Catalogue entries.
-You'll receive a link to a form that you can use to add, update, verify and remove programs and courses.
+Contact the Secretariat (email@example.com) to request a link to your institution's Study Catalogue update form to add, update, verify and remove programs and courses.
 You can see a sample form here.

 Field School Calendar

 The Study Catalogue contains a special section called the Field School Calendar.
 The listed courses are usually short, thematically-focused summer or winter schools, and include some kind of field component (field training, field work, excursions).

 To add a summer, winter or field school to the Field School Calendar, contact the Secretariat (firstname.lastname@example.org) to request access to an institution-specific online form.